JesacaLin/opia/README.md

 # Opia: Generate AI Art & Analyze Images

-Unleash your creativity and gain insights from your photos with Opia!

 Opia is a web application that harnesses the power of Azure AI to:
-- **Generate artistic images based on your prompts:** Let your imagination run wild and see Opia bring your ideas to life!
+- **Generate artistic images based on your prompts (DALL·E-3):** Let your imagination run wild and see Opia bring your ideas to life!
 - **Analyze your photos and provide detailed descriptions:** Upload any image and get insightful information from Opia's AI image recognition.

 Opia is built for users of all levels and is currently deployed on Azure. (link available upon request)